-Police & Crime Commissioners
+Police & Crime Commissioner for Northumbria

 The PCC is responsible for overseeing the Chief Constable and hold the Chief to account to ensure an efficient and effective police service for the area.